git-rebase(1) — Linux manual page

 of preemptively dropping them.
 (If these commits then become

-already upstream changes, the behavior towards them is
+upstream changes, the behavior towards them is controlled by

-using the merge backend, warnings will be issued for each
+backend, warnings will be issued for each dropped commit

-dropped commit (unless --quiet is given).
-Advice will also be
+(unless --quiet is given).
+Advice will also be issued unless

 --reapply-cherry-picks allows rebase to forgo reading all